TechnoBlogger14o3/AIDL-Walkthrough/README.md

 The client must also have access to the interface class, so if the client and service are in separate applications, then the client's application must have a copy of the .aidl file in its src/ directory (which generates the android.os.Binder interface—providing the client access to the AIDL methods).

-When the client receives the IBinder in the onServiceConnected() callback, it must call YourServiceInterface.Stub.asInterface(service) to cast the returned parameter to YourServiceInterface type.
+When the client receives the IBinder in the onServiceConnected() callback, it must call **IAddInterface.Stub.asInterface(service) to cast the returned parameter to IAddInterface** type.
 For example:

 ```
 private IAddInterface iAddInterface;